Most people think to win in sales you gotta be pushy and aggressive.

 It’s a four-step process and an acronym called, “AIDA.”

-This persuasion formula that’s been around forever, and it works like gangbusters.
+The AIDA formula has been around forever, and it works like gangbusters especially when incorporated into attraction marketing techniques.

 - “A” stands for “Attention”